 Over 100,000 Australians face homelessness.
 This is an uplifting but sobering story of the reality faced by the homeless in inner Sydney.
 The film seeks to show the human side of the characters, how they embark on a mission to capture images that inspire them, and reveal their world.

-One hundred people who are experiencing homelessness emerge to collect their single use film cameras at locations around Sydney as part of a photographic competition run by Café Art Australia, an organisation that seeks to connect people affected by homelessness with the wider community.
+One hundred people who are experiencing homelessness emerge to collect their single use film cameras at locations around Sydney as part of a photographic competition run by Homeless in Focus, an organisation that seeks to connect people affected by homelessness with the wider community.

-We meet 4-6 characters, hear about their stories and how they ended up homeless and we are taken on a journey around homeless Sydney.
-We witness some of them discover an inner creative spark, and get a glimpse into how they see and experience their world.
-We learn that the difficulties they face are much more complex than we imagine.
-Indeed most homeless people remain out of sight - only seven percent are on the streets.
+We meet Jai Jaru, hear her remarkable story and how she ended up homeless and we are taken on a journey around homeless Sydney.
+We get a glimpse into how she sees and experiences her world.
+We learn that the difficulties that homeless face are much more complex than we can ever imagine.

 What is the impact vision statement of the documentary?